-S. D. Jenkins et al., "Utilization and Effect of Plug-in Hybrid Electric Vehicles in the United States Power Grid," Proceedings of the IEEE Vehicle Power and Propulsion Conference, 2008, Institute of Electrical and Electronics Engineers (IEEE), Sep 2008.
+S. D. Jenkins et al., "Utilization and Effect of Plug-In Hybrid Electric Vehicles in the United States Power Grid," Proceedings of the IEEE Vehicle Power and Propulsion Conference (2008, Harbin, China), Institute of Electrical and Electronics Engineers (IEEE), Sep 2008.

 Electrical and Computer Engineering